ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 Run `yarn encore <dev|prod>` to regenerate assets.

-At this point you can start adding blocks to the Page.
+At this point you can start adding blocks to the page.
-You do it in the Page's Edit mode by dragging a block from the menu on the right to the correct zone on the page.
+You do it in the page's Edit mode by dragging a block from the menu on the right to the correct zone on the page.

 Drag a Content List block from the menu to the left zone on the page.
 Click the block and fill in the form.
 Here you name the block and decide what it displays.
 Choose the "Dog Breed Catalog" folder as the Parent, select Dog Breed as the content type to be displayed, and choose a limit (3).
 You'll display the first three Dog Breeds from the database.